 What to See:

 - Michelangelo’s statue of David – This 17ft tall marble sculpture of the biblical hero is displayed prominently in the Accademia.
-It is positioned so that you can view it from 360 degrees.
+You can view it from 360 degrees.

 Tip: If you’re planning to visit in the summer, buy a skip the line pass.
 I promise you, it will be 100% worth it to walk by everyone else enduring the sweltering heat.

-Summary: The Palazzo Vecchio is the original Florentine town hall, and is adorned with timeless frescoes and gilded ceilings.
+Summary: The Palazzo Vecchio is the original Florentine town hall, and features timeless frescoes and gilded ceilings.
 Overlooking the Piazza della Signoria, the former home of the powerful Medicis allows you to experience centuries of precious art.

 What to See:

 - Salone dei Cinquecento (Hall of the 500) – The largest room in the palace features golden decoration, large wall frescoes, and striking statues.
-It was originally built to house the Grand Council for the Republic, which consisted of 500 members, but later converted into a boardroom for the Medicis.
+It was originally built to house the Grand Council for the Republic, which had 500 members.
+It was later converted into a boardroom for the Medicis.

 - Cortile di Michelozzo (Inner Courtyard) – Designed by Michelozzo, the first courtyard shows off its decorative fountain, Austrian frescoes, and Florentine crests.